Narmada River: Water dispute

 To break the logjam, a high-level Committee was appointed by the Government of India (GOI) in September 1964.
 In 1965, the Committee prepared a Master Plan for the basin, which involved construction of 12 major projects in Madhya Pradesh and the Navagam Dam in Gujarat.
 Gujarat endorsed the proposal, but Maharashtra did not.
 After intense parleys failed to resolve the problem, in 1968 GOI agreed to establish the Narmada Water Disputes Tribunal (NWDT) under the Interstate River Water Disputes Act of 1956 to adjudicate on the dispute relating to sharing of water of the interstate Narmada and its valley.

-After ten years of deliberations and taking into considering the development of the water resources of the basin as a whole gave its award December 1978.
+After ten years of deliberations and taking into consideration the development of the water resources of the basin as a whole, the NWDT gave its verdict after assessing all the reports.

 Even though the tribunal award resolved the initial issue of water sharing, the height of dam, benefit sharing and the mode of settlement of affected people caused serious difficulties in implementation, particularly of the Sardar Sarovar dam.

 The social movement Narmada Bachao Andolan (NBA) was formed to address environmental concerns and rehabilitation and resettlement of affected people.
 The movement created worldwide attention to the major development activity planned in the valley.
 This resulted in the Bank conducting an Independent Review Mission (IRM) in 1991 of the Sardar Sarovar Project and identified several recommendations.
 However, the IRM's report was neither accepted by the Government of India or the World Bank.
 Finally the Government of India decided to terminate further drawing from the World Bank loan and would complete the project with national resources.

 The Supreme Court has also deliberated on this issue for several years but finally upheld the Tribunal Award and allowed the construction to proceed, subject to conditions.
 The Court introduced a mechanism to monitor the progress of resettlement pari passu with the raising of the height of the dam through Grievance Redressal Authorities (GRA) in each of the party states.
 The court's decision referred in this document, given in the year 2000, after 7 years of deliberations, has paved the way for completing the project to attain full envisaged benefits.